CocoaHeadsNL/CocoaHeadsNL-iOS/README.md

 ## Project structure

-CocoaHeadsNL contains two important components:

-- The iOS app implementation
+CocoaHeadsNL consists of a single project.

-Minimal deployment target of the app is iOS 10.0
+Minimal deployment target of the app is iOS 12.0

 ## Contributions